NOTHGroup/nothgroup.github.io/_posts/2016-10-31-User-test-results.md

 #### 1.

-* It takes a user 20 seconds to change the font to another font
+* It takes a user 20 seconds to change the font to another font -- **Failed**
-* 95% of users will finish changing the font to another font
+* 95% of users will finish changing the font to another font -- **Success**
-* Users will grade their satisfaction for changing the font to another font above 4 on average on a scale from 1-5
+* Users will grade their satisfaction for changing the font to another font above 4 on average on a scale from 1-5 -- **Failed**

 | Usability factor 	| Data collected                    	| Worst Case   	| Preferred Case 	| Best Case     	| Value Now 	|